 To see a saved chart from inside the SharpCharts Workbench, use the “Chart” dropdown located above the current chart to select any saved charts from the current ChartList.
 (Use the “ChartList” dropdown to change the current ChartList.)

-You can also click on the blue triangles on either side of the “Chart” dropdown to move one chart forward or one chart back within the current ChartList.
+You can also click on the blue triangles on either side of the “Chart” dropdown to quickly move one chart forward or one chart back within the current ChartList.

 Tip: Pressing the “Ctrl+>” and “Ctrl+<” keys on your keyboard will also move you forward and backward within the current ChartList.